naviserver-project/naviserver/nsssl/README.md

     - OpenSSL support in core.

 * New in Version 2.1:
-    - Support for Server Name Indication (SNI)
+    - Support for client-side Server Name Indication (SNI).
 ***

 ## Configuration: ##